Sikandar Shah Miri: Background

-The Shah Miri dynasty likely descended from Khasa chieftains of Panjgabbar valley; Shah Mir himself was the first to settle in Kashmir.
+The Shah Miri dynasty likely descended from either Khasa chieftains of Panjgabbar valley or Kohistani Dards from Swat; Shah Mir himself was the first to settle in Kashmir.
 He began to serve in the royal court of the fledgling Deva Dynasty and before long, became the prime-minister of Suhadeva.
 Soon, he leveraged a power-vacuum in the wake of a crippling Mongol raid to help Rinchan, a Buddhist from Ladakh, usurp the throne and after his death, waged a successful war against widow Kota Rani to claim the kingdom for himself.

-The Shah Mirs actively patronaged Islam (esp.
+The Shah Miris actively patronaged Islam (esp.
 Sufism) and led to the formation of a new social order that chipped away at Brahminic Hinduism.
-A contemporary Shaivite mystic Lal Ded borrowed from Sufism and local cults to attack core tenets of Brahminism and likely, serviced conversion to Islam among the lower strata of society.
+A contemporary Shaivite mystic Lal Ded borrowed from Sufism and local cults to attack core tenets of Brahminism and likely serviced conversion to Islam among the lower strata of society.
 By Sikandar's time, a considerable section of the populace had already adopted Islam.
 Nonetheless, the Kings continued to actively patronage Hinduism: Alaud'din had commissioned a Hindu Matha and Qutubu'd-Din had held royal yajnas.